 Degradation – this depends on how the blocked concrete has been installed.
 If installed professionally, you should encounter no problems, but if gaps are left or cracks form, this can cause the concrete to degrade and become unstable.

 Advantages of patterned/imprinted concrete

-Because imprinted concrete is based on a reinforced (usually fiber-mesh) base that is then placed on top of a sub-base, it provides two levels of protection.
+Strength/Integrity – because imprinted concrete is based on a reinforced (usually fibre-mesh) base that is then placed on top of a sub-base, it provides two levels of protection.
 This also lessens the chance of any movement or sinking.

 The price of blocked concrete driveways